 - Museum shop offering an assortment of books and souvenirs

-- Visit the Carriage House for a self-guided tour, available late April through mid-November.
+- Visit the Carriage House for a self-guided tour.
 See the Phillips family’s collection of carriages, two Pierce-Arrows, and a Model A Ford.

 - Two-hour on-street parking is available on Chestnut Street.
 During the month of October, parking on Chestnut Street is reserved for residents only.
 Two-hour on-street parking is available on adjacent Pickering and Warren Streets.
 If you would like to extend your visit or are traveling by bus, go to the city’s website to learn more about public parking areas within walking distance of Phillips House.